-Infinity Connect clients can connect directly to a Conferencing Node, but this will not provide a mechanism for balancing load between multiple Conferencing Nodes, or failing over in the event of a node failure.
-In addition, many customers may deploy Conferencing Nodes in a private network but would like to also provide access to external users using the Infinity Connect Web App.
+Infinity Connect clients can connect directly to a Conferencing Node, but this does not provide a mechanism for balancing load between multiple Conferencing Nodes, or failing over in the event of a node failure.
+In addition, many customers may deploy Conferencing Nodes in a private network but would like to also provide access to external users using the Infinity Connect web app.

 To resolve these issues, a reverse proxy in the DMZ can be used to forward the HTTPS traffic from the browser to the Conferencing Nodes, and a TURN server can be used to forward media from a private network to the public Internet.

 When the reverse proxy has been deployed, Infinity Connect users with WebRTC-compatible browsers can access conferences via https://<reverse-proxy>/webapp/, where <reverse-proxy> is the FQDN of the reverse proxy.
 This mechanism uses HTTPS for accessing the web pages and conference controls, and RTP/RTCP for the media streams (via a TURN server if necessary).

 Note that Microsoft Edge browser version 44 and earlier (which is WebRTC-compatible) cannot use STUN and thus cannot send media to Pexip Infinity via a TURN server.